sqlxpert/aws-tag-sched-ops/readme.md

 5. After 20 minutes, check [Images](https://console.aws.amazon.com/ec2/v2/home#Images:sort=desc:creationDate) in the EC2 Console.

-6. Before deregistering (deleting) the sample image, note its ID, so that you can find and delete the associated [Snapshots](https://console.aws.amazon.com/ec2/v2/home#Snapshots:sort=desc:startTime).
+6. Before deregistering (deleting) the sample image, note its ID, so that you can delete the associated [Snapshots](https://console.aws.amazon.com/ec2/v2/home#Snapshots:sort=desc:startTime).
 Also untag the instance.

 7. Go to [Users](https://console.aws.amazon.com/iam/home#/users) in the IAM Console.
 Click your regular (uprivileged) username.
 Click Add Permissions, then click "Attach existing policies directly".
 In the Search box, type `TagSchedOpsAdminister`.
 Add the two matching policies.